-Photo by Godswill Ayemoba, photo courtesy, ORIE STUDIO
+Photo by Adolphus Opara, photo courtesy, ORIE STUDIO

-I have practiced art internationally, taking up various studio and public art activities in Nigeria/Cameroun, Europe, the Caribbean and Asia through artist residencies to studios that I have run on my own.
-Currently, I have my studio in Abuja, Nigeria.
+I have practiced art internationally, taking up various studio and public art activities in Africa, Europe, the Caribbean and Asia through artist residencies, to studios that I have run on my own.

-I was a recipient of the prestigious Unesco Aschberg artists’ award in 2007- which came with a Grant and an international residency to Lademoen Kustnerverksteder [LKV] in Trondheim Norway.
-In 2009, I was a recipient of the very competitive Commonwealth Foundation Commonwealth Connections Grant which supported my travel to London and the Bahamas in 2010, for research and exhibition.
+I was, in 2007, a recipient of the prestigious Unesco Aschberg artists’ award which came with a Grant and an international residency to Lademoen Kustnerverksteder [LKV] in Trondheim Norway.
+In 2009, I was a recipient of the very competitive Commonwealth Foundation Commonwealth Connections Grant which in 2010, supported my travel to London and the Bahamas, for research and exhibition.
 I have been an international artist resident at Nordisk Kunstnarsenter Dalsåsen – Norway, 2009 and Popopstudios, Nassau- Bahamas, 2010.

-Upon graduating from Falmouth University, UK, I won the Art Department’s travel scholarship which supported my curatorial internship at the October Gallery, London.
+Upon graduating from Falmouth University, UK, I won the Art Department’s travel scholarship which supported my curatorial internship in London.

 In 2014, I was awarded a prize at the National Art Competition in Nigeria.
-My debut solo exhibition was at Babel Art Space, Norway – funded by UNESCO and Trondheim Kommune-; and another at Oriel Mostyn Gallery, Wales.
-I was also part of the cultural Olympiad exhibition organised by Manchester Art Gallery, UK.
+My debut solo exhibition was in 2007 at Babel Art Space, Trondheim, supported by UNESCO and the Trondheim Kommune; followed by another solo in 2008 at Oriel Mostyn Gallery, Wales.

-In recent years I have been making many solo art projects in collaboration with the public and audiences at alternative spaces.
+In recent years I have continued to make projects in collaboration with the public and audiences at alternative spaces.
 An example is the set of unique relational meetings held at 4 locations as part of the Jogjarkarta Biennial, Indonesia in 2015; and the inaugural set of events (at schools, market place, and government offices) which won a prize at the National Art Competition in Lagos, 2014.